 - Do not reuse or re-sterilize.
-The VASCADE MVP XL is intended to be used once only for a single patient.
-Product reuse or re-sterilization, may result in transmission of infectious or blood borne diseases and/or death. - Do not use if components or packaging appear to be damaged or defective or if any portion of the packaging has been previously opened.
+The VASCADE MVP is intended to be used once only for a single patient.
+Product reuse or resterilization, may result in transmission of infectious or blood borne diseases and/or death. - Do not use if components or packaging appear to be damaged or defective or if any portion of the packaging has been previously opened.
 Damaged or opened packages may compromise product functionality. - Do not use if product is beyond the expiration date.
 Product performance has not been established beyond the labeled shelf life. - Verify there is no vessel tortuosity or side branches within 3-4 cm from the distal opening of the sheath and the end of the sheath is not resting against the vessel wall.
 This is to prevent any vascular injury as a result of advancing the catheter.
-If required, retract the sheath slightly to a non-tortuous location, being careful not to lose vessel access. - If any portion of the White Marker Stripe is showing DO NOT RELEASE the Collagen Patch as this may increase the risk of infection. - Do not deploy the VASCADE MVP XL Disc in a stent.
-Do not pull the deployed VASCADE MVP XL Disc through a stent.
-Damage to the product may occur. - Do not use VASCADE MVP XL if access is through a previously placed permanent closure device such as a metal clip and/or permanent suture.
-Interference between the two closure devices may result. - Do not deploy the Collagen Patch if there is a suspicion that the VASCADE MVP XL Disc is not seated against the intimal aspect of the venotomy site to avoid releasing the Collagen Patch in the vessel.
-Partial or complete obstruction of blood flow may result. ensure that the Disc is in contact with the intimal aspect of the venotomy before deploying the extra-vascular Collagen Patch to avoid releasing the Collagen Patch in the vessel.
-This is indicated by having temporary hemostasis and further verified by either fluoroscopy or ultrasound imaging. - Do not deploy a second collagen patch at the same access site within 60 days.
+If required, retract the sheath slightly to a non-tortuous location, being careful not to lose vessel access. - If any portion of the White Marker Stripe is showing DO NOT RELEASE the Collagen Patch as this may increase the risk of infection. - Do not deploy the VASCADE MVP Disc in a stent.
+Do not pull the deployed VASCADE MVP Disc through a stent.
+Damage to the product may occur. - Do not use VASCADE MVP if access is through a previously placed permanent closure device such as a metal clip and/or permanent suture.
+Interference between the two closure devices may result. - Do not deploy the Collagen Patch if there is a suspicion that the VASCADE MVP Disc is not seated against the intimal aspect of the venotomy site to avoid releasing the Collagen Patch in the vessel.
+Partial or complete obstruction of blood flow may result.
+Ensure that the Disc is in contact with the intimal aspect of the venotomy before deploying the extravascular Collagen Patch.
+This is indicated by having temporary hemostasis and further verified by either fluoroscopy or ultrasound imaging. - Do not deploy a second collagen patch at the same access site within 30 days.
 The previously implanted collagen patch may be inadvertently introduced into the femoral vessel. - Grip the Lock to retract Black Sleeve.
 Do not grip the device distal to the Lock as this may result in operator injury which could lead to possible infection.